-This, they say, does not address children's safety
+It does not address children's safety, say critics

 The World Health Organization (WHO)’s new methodology to classify adverse events following immunization (AEFI) has been called into doubt by two Indian medical personnel over the fact that it does not address children’s safety.